 What Are the Types of Total Knee Replacement?

 There are two types of total knee replacement: traditional total knee replacement and minimally invasive total knee replacement.

 1) Minimally Invasive Total Knee Replacement: Minimally invasive total knee replacement is similar to the traditional total knee replacement, but with some variations.
 For instance, the surgeon cuts less of the surrounding tissue of the knee.
 They use the same artificial implants as they do with the traditional approach, but they use instruments that are specially designed for preparing the tibia and femur, so they can place the implants accurately.

-The minimally invasive total knee replacement surgery also uses a short incision — four to six inches.
-A smaller incision disturbs less tissue.
+The minimally invasive total knee replacement surgery also uses smaller incision that disturbs less tissue.
 Along with the shorter incision, the minimally invasive approach to opening the knee is less invasive.
 Generally, in minimally invasive knee replacements, the surgeon uses methods that are "quadriceps-sparing."

-This means they avoid trauma to the quadriceps muscles and tendon in the front of your thigh.
-There are other minimally invasive approaches referred to as "subvastus" and "midvastus" where smaller incisions in the muscle are involved, but these methods are also less invasive than the traditional approach.
+This means they avoid trauma to the quadriceps and VMO muscles and tendons in the front of your thigh.
 Because the methods used for exposing the joint provide less muscle disruption, it could result in less postoperative pain and faster recovery time than having a traditional total knee replacement.